hyperledger/web3j/docs/source/transactions.rst

 To obtain Ether you have two options:

 #.
 Mine it yourself
 #.
-Buy Ether from another party
+Obtain Ether from another party

-Mining it yourself in a private environment, or the public tet environment (testnet) is very straight forwards.
+Mining it yourself in a private environment, or the public test environment (testnet) is very straight forwards.
 However, in the main live environment (mainnet) it requires significant dedicated GPU time which is not likely to be feasible unless you already have a gaming PC with multiple dedicated GPUs.
 If you wish to use a private environment, there is some guidance on the